 While strumming or picking with one hand, play random notes/chords with your fretting hand (this is specifically not practicing a song) Try to watch both your hands at the same time while you do this.
 Remember, for smooth playing, your transition from one note or chord to the next with your fretting hand has to be fast but your strumming/picking hand has to stay with the same rhythm.
 Essentially, with your fretting hand you want to hold the note or chord for as long as you need to until quickly moving to the next note or chord and at the same time with your strumming/picking hand you want to keep a steady beat.
 (At first, it isn't easy to do two very different things with your hands at the same time!)

-If some aspect of your playing isn't quite working for you, practice that aspect specifically for a few minutes.
+If some aspect of your playing isn't quite working for you, practice that aspect specifically and very slowly for a few minutes.

 If your strumming isn't as steady as you like it, just strum the open strings for a few minutes.